rremple/intervalidus/readme.md

 underlying `DataIn2D` structure with an integer vertical dimension to create a versioned data structure.
 The "current" version is tracked as internal state and methods accept version selection as a context parameter, with "current" as the default version selection applied.
 Also, a notion of approval is supported by specifying a specific future version for anything unapproved.
+TODO: Similarly, there should be a `DataIn2DVersioned` mimicking the `DataIn2D` API using an underlying `DataIn3D` structure.

 ## Software Structure

-Below is the class diagram for the core bits of Intervalidus:
+Below is the class diagram for the core bits of Intervalidus (three-dimensional is not shown, but it is very similar to two-dimensional):
 ![core class diagram](/doc/intervalidus-core.svg)

 As described above, `DataIn1DVersioned` leverages the core classes to provide specific functionality you might want when versioning data (such as approval).
 Below is the class diagram for it:
 ![versioned class diagram](/doc/intervalidus-versioned.svg)

-Lastly, the definitions and implementations of methods across mutable/immutable and one-dimensional/two-dimensional variants have been made as generic as possible to avoid repetitive code/scaladoc (DRY).
+Lastly, the definitions and implementations of methods across mutable/immutable and one-/two-/three-dimensional variants have been made as generic as possible to avoid repetitive code/scaladoc (DRY).
 However, this can make it harder to navigate to these methods.
-The following (rather unorthodox) diagram shows where to find each method in a kind of Venn-like way, where overlaps indicate a definition (and documentation) is in the lower trait with the implementation in the higher, inheriting trait/class:
+The following (rather unorthodox) diagram shows where to find each method in a kind of Venn-like way, where overlaps indicate a definition (and documentation) is in the lower trait with the implementation in the higher, inheriting trait/class (three-dimensional is not shown, but it is very similar to two-dimensional).:
 ![trait stack diagram](/doc/intervalidus-trait-stack.svg)